psanders/fonos101/README.md

 # Programmable Telecommunications in the Cloud without Twilio

-This is an introduction to the basics of Programmable Telecommunications in the Cloud.
+This is an introduction to the basics of Programmable Telecommunications in the Cloud with [Fonos](https://github.com/fonoster/fonos).
 I created this repo as part of the [Hacking With The Homies Developer Conference](https://github.com/detroitblacktech/hwthdc2020).

 I will not discuss installing a Fonos deployment in this repo because it is impractical for the event.
 Instead, you can request access to the SaaS edition of Fonos at [Fonoster.com](http://fonoster.com/).